GameFoundry/bsf/Documentation/GitHub/compiling.md

  - **master** - This branch contains the latest changes, might be quite unstable and might not even compile.
 Use this if you absolutely need the bleeding edge changes.

 Banshee can be compiled in two modes:
  - **Runtime** (default) - This will compile the entire engine, scripting system and the editor.
-This is intended for those that plan on using the editor as a runtime to develop and build games.
+This is intended for those that plan on using the editor as their main environment for development.
  - **Framework** - This will compile only the C++ engine framework without the editor or the scripting API.
-This is intended for those that prefer to create applications more directly with less high level abstractions.
+This is intended for those that prefer to develop more directly with less high level abstractions.

 Supported platforms:
  - Windows